-Old-age pension: The minimum pension is equal to 30% of the insured's average annual earnings with at least 500 weeks of contributions.
+Old-age pension: The base pension is 30% of the insured's average annual earnings with at least 500 weeks of contributions.
 The pension is increased by 0.5% of average annual earnings for each 25-week period of contributions exceeding 500 weeks.